Vedant-Varshney/PlaylistContinuationRecSys/strategy.md

 - Construct an implicit feedback, playlist-song matrix.
 1 if song i in playlist j.
 0 otherwise.
 - Build a WRMF model to factorise the matrix and find the latent embeddings.
-- Output song embeddings and playlist embeddings.
-- Use the embeddings to find the top 20,000 songs for each playlist.
-- Use these 20,000 songs from now on.
+- Find the top 20,000 songs for each playlist and use these from now on.

 *Step 2.* Playlist embeddings.